 Exchange students are provided with on-campus housing during both fall and spring semesters.
 The Housing Office will notify exchange students of their housing assignment approximately two to three weeks before the beginning of the semester.
 Housing varies from residence hall to residence hall, and includes single, double, triple and quad occupancy rooms, as well as residence halls that feature suite-style living.
 Please note that the College will do its best to accommodate individual housing preferences, but residential space on campus is limited and we cannot guarantee that we can provide rooms of specific configurations or in specific locations or buildings.
 More information on on-campus housing options can be found on the Residential Life website.

 All students living on campus must enroll in the meal plan.
 More information on dining options and resources.

-Fall exchange students should plan to arrive at Wellesley and move into their residence halls on the first day of Orientation unless they are participating in the Host Family Program.
+Fall exchange students should plan to arrive at Wellesley and move into their residence halls on the first day of Orientation.
 Spring exchange students are typically allowed to arrive at Wellesley and move into their residence halls on the day preceding their mandatory orientation program.
 If new students arrive in the U.S. before the designated move-in dates, they will be responsible for their own accommodations.